nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/AllRecipesStarred.png" width=500 height=400>

-- `unstar 1` will give you the result of the picture shown below:
+- `unstar 1` will remove the star of the first recipe, as shown in the image below:

 <img src="images/UnstarResult1.png" width=500 height=400>

-- `unstar 2` will give you the result of the picture shown below:
+- `unstar 2` will remove the star of the second recipe, as shown in the image below:

 <img src="images/UnstarResult2.png" width=500 height=400>